Wall Street Analyst Reiterated Texas Instruments Incorporated [TXN]. What else is Wall St. saying

 About Texas InstrumentsTexas Instruments Incorporated (Nasdaq: TXN) is a global semiconductor company that designs, manufactures, tests and sells analog and embedded processing chips for markets such as industrial, automotive, personal electronics, communications equipment and enterprise systems.
 Our passion to create a better world by making electronics more affordable through semiconductors is alive, as each generation of innovation builds upon the last to make our technology smaller, more efficient, more reliable and more affordable – making it possible for semiconductors to go into electronics everywhere.
 We think of this as Engineering Progress.
 It’s what we do and have been doing for decades.
 Learn more at TI.com.

-Over the last 12 months, TXN stock rose by 37.75%.
-The one-year Texas Instruments Incorporated stock forecast points to a potential upside of 1.34.
-The average equity rating for TXN stock is currently 2.50, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of 21.98 percent and weekly performance of 2.71 percent.
+The stock has been moved at 5.25 percent over the last six months.
+The stock has performed -0.22 percent around the most recent 30 days and changed 8.14 percent over the most recent 3-months.

-The market cap for the stock reached $183.96 billion, with 923.00 million shares outstanding and 920.96 million shares in the current float.
-Compared to the average trading volume of 3.49M shares, TXN stock reached a trading volume of 3263447 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.31M shares, TXN reached to a volume of 4240942 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Texas Instruments Incorporated [TXN]:

 KeyBanc Capital Markets have made an estimate for Texas Instruments Incorporated shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on October 05, 2021.
 The new note on the price target was released on September 20, 2021, representing the official price target for Texas Instruments Incorporated stock.
 Previously, the target price had yet another raise from $220 to $230, while Rosenblatt kept a Buy rating on TXN stock.
 On July 22, 2021, analysts increased their price target for TXN shares from 220 to 230.

-Texas Instruments Incorporated [TXN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.57.
-With this latest performance, TXN shares gained by 2.74% in over the last four-week period, additionally plugging by 6.60% over the last 6 months – not to mention a rise of 37.75% in the past year of trading.
+Texas Instruments Incorporated [TXN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.71.
+With this latest performance, TXN shares dropped by -0.22% in over the last four-week period, additionally plugging by 5.25% over the last 6 months – not to mention a rise of 33.50% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Texas Instruments Incorporated [TXN] shares currently have an operating margin of +40.92 and a Gross Margin at +62.73.
 Texas Instruments Incorporated’s Net Margin is presently recorded at +38.50.